Maozheng6/Maozheng/README.md

 [Google scholar](https://scholar.google.com/citations?hl=en&user=3wbgHbIAAAAJ)

 ## Introduction
+I'm a CS Ph.D. student at Stony Brook University ([CSRankings](https://csrankings.org/#/index?all&us) #23 in the US).
+I'll graduate this December.
 My research focuses on intelligent multimodal input technologies on mobile devices.
 I have experience with LLM fine-tuning and CNN training.
 I've built multiple end-to-end Android/iOS Apps with language models and multimodal input for enhanced user experience.
 I also have extensive experience in computer vision with deep learning.
 I have publications in CHI, UIST, and IUI.
 I interned at Google and Meta last year.
 ## Internship experience

 **Student researcher, Google, Mountain View, CA**<br/>